Tearsheet

 AI Analysis | Feedback

-Gary Simmons, Executive Vice President and Chief Operating Officer
+Gary Simmons, Executive Vice President and Chief Commercial Officer

-Rich Walsh, Executive Vice President & General Counsel
+Rich Walsh, Senior Vice President and General Counsel

 Eric Fisher, Senior Vice President Product Supply, Trading and Wholesale

-Eric Fisher is the Senior Vice President Product Supply, Trading and Wholesale.
-He began his career with Valero in 1997 in the Corporate Law Department.
-His roles have included Vice President of Investor Relations, Vice President-Investor and Corporate Communications, President-Europe, and Senior Vice President-Wholesale Marketing and International Commercial Operations.
-Before joining Valero, Fisher worked for the law firm of Fulbright & Jaworski and as an operations accountant for Exxon Corp.
-He holds an undergraduate degree in economics from Texas A&M University and a Juris Doctor from the University of Texas School of Law.
+Eric Fisher serves as Senior Vice President Product Supply, Trading and Wholesale, overseeing the company's product supply and trading, and global wholesale marketing operations, which include offices in London, Montreal, and Dublin.
+Fisher began his career with Valero in 1997 in the Corporate Law Department.
+He has held numerous leadership positions within the company, including Vice President of Investor Relations, President-Europe, and Senior Vice President-Wholesale Marketing and International Commercial Operations.
+Before joining Valero, Fisher practiced law at the firm of Fulbright & Jaworski.

 AI Analysis | Feedback